kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ###### 3. COSI calls driver to generate credentials

-All but the sidecar for the specified driver will ignore the BucketClaim object.
+All but the sidecar for the specified driver will ignore the `BucketAccess` object.
 Only the appropriate sidecar will make a gRPC request to its driver to generate credentials/map service accounts.

 This step will only proceed if the Bucket already exist.
 The Bucket's `BucketReady` condition should be true.
 Until access been granted, the `AccessGranted` condition in BucketAccess will be false.